 I am at a slight advantage because I know my rights but I did have to spend a lot of time researching them, and it doesn’t make the complaint process any easier, less time consuming, quicker or less stressful.
-Here’s my tips for dealing with the situation if you have been denied boarding.
+Here’s my tips for dealing with the situation.

 Stay calm: yes, you’re rightly angry but ranting and shouting at the airline isn’t going to get you any further forward.

 Know your rights: If your airline is a European Airline (Easyjet has its head office in Austria), you are covered by the Air Passenger Rights Regulations (261/2004).
-I find it almost hilarious that it is European consumer protection rules that are helping me when I’ve been denied boarding due to incorrect interpretation of the rules post Brexit.
+I find it almost hilarious that it is European consumer protection rules that are helping me.

 Check the airline’s website: A google search of your airline name plus ‘denied boarding terms and conditions’ should hopefully give you the page on the website where you can find out your rights (airlines are required to tell you).
 The Easyjet page is here.